kayasarli/kayasarli/README.md

 Currently I am studying AP CSP and have a dream about it in my future career.
 I am really into sports, I enjoy playing basketball and espacially football.
 I even love watching and also playing video games about sports.
-Since I was a kid, I was into sports, my family had a really big affect on this aswell.
-Within computer science, I am interested in connecting artificial intelligence into sports in a high level condution.

 CS 50 Course: